What every best Hot Tubs has:

 There are four basic types of hot tubs.
-The most popular is the above-ground prefabricated hot tub that's typically made from molded acrylic backed by fiberglass or ABS plastic.
+The most popular is the above-ground prefabricated hot tub that's typically made from molded acrylic backed by fiberglass or ABS plastic -- these are often referred to as "plug and play."
 A cabinet of wood or a durable synthetic lookalike surrounds the tub.
 Some newer models are made entirely from rotationally molded plastic called rotomold, or "roto" for short.
 This material is tough, lightweight, inexpensive, and comes in a variety of colors.
 It's generally used only for smaller tubs that hold a maximum of six people.
-Still less common are above-ground tubs made of stainless steel, which is attractive and durable but very expensive.
+Still less common are above-ground tubs made of stainless steel, which is attractive and durable, but very expensive.

 Prices for an above-ground tub can start at $2,000 for a basic rotomold spa and go up to $17,000-plus for a high-end acrylic hot tub with a genuine wood cabinet and lots of features.
 In addition, above-ground spas must be installed on a level, stable surface like a concrete pad, and some models require a 220-volt outlet.
 If you already have the necessary electrical outlets, plumbing, and a suitable site, installation costs can be fairly minimal, otherwise all but the handiest of DIYers will need to budget for the services of a qualified electrician, plumber, and mason or contractor.

 Above-ground hot tubs are often labeled as portable, and technically they are.
-A small roto spa can be set up on the deck during the summer and stored in the basement in the winter, according to editors at Spasearch magazine.
+A small roto spa can be set up on the deck during the summer and stored in the basement in the winter.
 That said, at 225 pounds and up, these tubs are still fairly difficult to move.
 A more truly portable option is a soft-sided, inflatable hot tub.
 Generally made of vinyl, these tubs arrive deflated and can easily be installed on any level surface, indoors or out.
 Just inflate the tub with the accompanying motor and fill from a hose, then plug in the heater.
 Vinyl tubs are not only easy to take with you when you move but can also be transported to a party or on a camping trip.
-They're also by far the least expensive type of hot tub; several models are available online for less than $500.
+They're also by far the least expensive type of hot tub; several models are available online for less than $350.